 Schools can search a student for any item if the student agrees.
-Head teachers and staff authorised by them have a statutory power to search students or their possessions, without consent, where they have reasonable grounds for suspecting that the student may have a prohibited item:
+Head teachers and staff authorised by them have a statutory power to search students or their possessions, without consent, where they have reasonable grounds for suspecting that the student may have a prohibited item.
+These can include:

 - Knives or weapons

 - Alcohol

 - Illegal drugs

 - Stolen items

-- Vapes, Tobacco and cigarette papers
+- Vapes, tobacco products, lighters and cigarette papers

 - Fireworks

 - Pornographic images

 - Any article that the member of staff reasonably suspects has been, or is likely to be used to:

 - Commit an offence

-- To cause personal injury to or damage the property of, any person (including the student)
+- To cause personal injury to, or damage the property of, any person (including the student)

-The Head and authorised staff can also search for any item banned by the school rules, which has been identified in the rules as an item that may be searched for.
+The Head and authorised staff can also search for any item banned by the school rules which has been identified in the rules as an item which may be searched for.

-When it is necessary to search a student, authorised staff will do so following the guidelines laid out in Searching, Screening and Confiscation July 2022.
+When it is necessary to search a student, pastoral staff will do so following the guidelines laid out in Searching, Screening and Confiscation, July 2022.